-(43) Will we be required to adhere to the percentages entered in Question 8 of the Application?
+(44) Will we be required to adhere to the Eligible Activities, Financing Activities, and Proposed Uses entered in Question 9 of the Application?
 May we change specific activities, financing types, or proposed uses once we are awarded funds?

 If you are selected for a CMF Award, you will enter into an Assistance Agreement with the CDFI Fund.
-The Assistance Agreement will restrict you to specific eligible activities and eligible uses based upon your responses to Question 8 in the Application.
-However, you will not be held to a specific percentage in the Assistance Agreement related to these activities, and you will be provided flexibility to allocate the funds among the approved activities to meet your Performance Goals.
+The Assistance Agreement will restrict you to specific eligible activities and eligible uses based upon your responses to Question 9 in the Application.
+However, you are not required to undertake all categories checked in the Application, and you will be provided flexibility to allocate the funds among the approved activities to meet your Performance Goals.
 The exceptions are Economic Development Activities, which are limited to no more than 30% of your Award amount; and Direct Administrative Expenses, which are limited to 5%.